howl-editor/howl/site/source/doc/manual/files.md

 to the specified file, which does not have to exist.
 As you save the buffer, the file will be created as necessary.

+## Closing buffers

+Closing buffers is normally done with the `buffer-close` command.
+However, it's quite easy to end up with a large number of open buffers unless you pay attention to closing old buffers as you're done with them.
+Since many users might find other tasks more agreeable than pruning the list of buffers, Howl will attempt to automatically close old buffers for you.
+This is done by closing those buffers you haven't bothered to look at for a while (assuming they're not modified).

+This behaviour is controlled by two configuration variables that you might want to tweak to better suit your editing preferences:

+- `cleanup_min_buffers_open`

+This specifies the minimum number of buffers that you want open at all times.
+Howl will never attempt to close buffers if you have less than this number of buffers open.
+The default is to keep at least 40 buffers open at any given time.

+- `cleanup_close_buffers_after`

+This specifies the amount of time, in minutes, that should have passed since you last viewed a buffer before it should be considered eligible for closing.
+The default is 240 minutes (4 hours).

 *Next*: [Editing](editing.html)